benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Illegal-Agg02.png)

-**R13:** A tag defined right of an aggregator - cannot be used in the right-side on the aggregate condition.
+**R13:** A tag defined right of an aggregator - cannot be used in the right-side on the aggregate constraint.

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Illegal-Agg03.png)